OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 Two more notions you should never forget when it comes to cryptography:

 1. Always encrypt/verify with the public key and always decrypt/sign with the private key.
-2. Never reuse the key(pair) for another purpose: this might allow leaking information about the key: have a separate keypair for signing and a separate key(pair) for encryption.
+2. Never reuse the key(pair) for another purpose: this might allow leaking information about the key: have a separate key pair for signing and a separate key(pair) for encryption.

 ### Static Analysis